Woman Looking at Data Concept

 Here's a quick breakdown:

-- Morgan Stanley (MS), BlackRock, Franklin Templeton, and T. Rowe Price (TROW) all invested in the Series H round in August 2021. $1.6 billion was raised at a $36.4 billion valuation.
+• Morgan Stanley (MS), BlackRock, Franklin Templeton, and T. Rowe Price (TROW) invested in the Series H round in August 2021. $1.6 billion was raised at a $36.4 billion valuation.

-- Nvidia (NVDA), Franklin Templeton, Capital One (COF), and T. Rowe Price all invested in the latest funding round in September 2023, which raised $685 million at a $43 billion valuation.
+• Nvidia (NVDA), Franklin Templeton, Capital One (COF), and T. Rowe Price invested in the September 2023 round, which raised $685 million at a $43 billion valuation.

 As you can see, there are plenty of companies with at least some exposure to Databricks.
-By investing in these companies' stocks, you will get indirect exposure to Databricks.
+By buying any of these companies' stocks, you will get indirect exposure to Databricks.

 However, the problem with investing in any of these companies is that each of their stakes is likely very inconsequential in relation to the total size of their businesses.